SFUStatgen/SFUStatgen.github.io/resources/computecan_filesquotas.md

 Roughly speaking
 * `/home` is for code and other files that you work with but don't need to share with anyone.
-    * Note: You should plan to share **everything** you do that leads to research output, such as a thesis or paper.
+    * Note: You should plan to share **everything** you do that leads to research output, such as a thesis or a paper.
 This is a basic requirement of open science.
 * `/project` is for files that need to be stored long-term and shared with others.
     * Scripts and data needed to reproduce your research findings should go here.
-    * Most of the research we do is as a group and should be saved in the group's shared directory.
-See the **SFU Statgen datasharing group** below.
+    * Most of the research we do should be saved in the Graham and McNeney group's shared directory.
+See the **sfu-statgen datasharing group** below.
-* `/scratch` is for your computing.
+* `/scratch` is where you will do most of your computing.
-    * Copy scripts and data needed for your jobs from `/home` or `/project`, and run the jobs from your `/scratch/<user>` diretory (or a sub-directory).
+    * Copy scripts and data needed for your jobs from `/home` or `/project` to your `/scratch/<user>` directory (or a sub-directory) and submit your job scripts from there.
     * Output files will end up in the same directory you run from.
-    * Copy any output you need to `/project` or `/home`, depending on whether or not they are to be shared.
+    * Copy any output you need back to `/project` or `/home`, depending on whether or not they are to be shared.
 (See **Copying to `/project`** below for tips on copying.)

 ## Disk quotas

 * You have quotas on each disk.
-* On `/home` you have about 50GB, on `/project` you have about 2GB and on `/scratch` you have about 20TB.
+* On `/home` you have 50GB, on `/project` you have 2GB and on `/scratch` you have 20TB.
 * In addition to your personal 2GB quota on `/project`, your sponsor (jgraham or mcneney) has a 1TB `/project` quota.
 * Files count towards quotas according to (i) which disk they are on and (ii) which "group owner" they have (see below for information on Unix groups).
+* Files in `/home/<user>` and `/scratch/<user>` should always have group ownership `<user>` and will count towards the user's quote on those disks.
-* Files in `/project` with group ownership `<user>` count towards the user's personal `/project` quota, files on `/project` with group ownership `def-jgraham` count towards Jinko's 1TB `/project` quota and files on `/project` with group ownership `def-mcneney` count towards Brad's 1TB `/project` quota.
+* Files in `/project` with group ownership `<user>` count towards the user's 2GB personal `/project` quota, files on `/project` with group ownership `def-jgraham` count towards Jinko's 1TB `/project` quota and files on `/project` with group ownership `def-mcneney` count towards Brad's 1TB `/project` quota.
-    * Important note: It doesn't matter where on `/project` a file is, only its group ownership.
+    * Important note: As far as quotas go, it doesn't matter where on `/project` a file is, only its group ownership.
 For example, if Jinko gives Brad permission to write files in `/project/def-jgraham/` and he moves a file there that has group ownership `def-mcneney`, the file counts against **his** `def-mcneney` `/project` quota, not Jinko's.

-## Copying files to `/project`
+## Copying files to/from `/project`

-* Use cp and rm, not mv, to move files from home or scratch to project. cp first, then rm old copy, sets group ownership to def-<sponsor>
+* Avoid using the Unix `mv` command when copying files. `mv` preserves file ownership, and this is not what you want when copying files to/from
+`/project`.
+* Instead, use `cp` and `rm` to copy directories as follows (copying individual files is similar).
+* For example, say you want to copy `TestDir` from your `/scratch/<user>` directory to `/project/def-mcneney/share`.
+First change directory to `/scratch/<user>` and then type `cp -R TestDir /project/def-mcneney/share/.`
+* Within `/project/def-mcneney/share`, the directory `TestDir` will automatically have group ownership `def-mcneney`, inherited from its new parent directory ('project/def-mcneney/share`) when it was copied.
+* If you won't need `TestDir` in your scratch directory any more, remove it with `rm -R TestDir`.

 ## SFU Statgen datasharing group

 * shared space between two sponsors is ...
-* Use cp and rm, not mv, to move files from home or scratch to project. cp first, then rm old copy, sets group ownership to def-<sponsor>
+* Remember to cp, not mv files to here

-* home scratch project , getfacl, setfacl for a directory called Testing, execute the following from the parent directory:
+* Share with the group with setfacl for a directory called Testing, execute the following from the parent directory:
 '''setfacl -R -m g:sfu-statgen:rwX Testing'''